 NRVs were first introduced in around 1943.
 They were introduced to help the general public understand the minimum amount of a nutrient they should obtain to help prevent a serious health conditions such as rickets, caused by a deficiency in Vitamin D, and in this respect they are important.

 However NRVs are not a target to reach – they’re an absolute minimum you should receive through a varied and balanced diet in order to prevent these health conditions.

 How do I know if I’m getting the NRV of each nutrient each day?

 Most foods provide a chart online stating how much of each nutrient is in that food per portion.
-You could log every single food you eat but frankly that’s impractical so the best way to get all your nutrients is to follow a healthy and varied diet full of plenty of fresh fruit, vegetables, wholegrains and oily fish.
+You could log every single food you eat but frankly that’s impractical so the best way to get all your nutrients is to follow a healthy and varied diet full of plenty of fresh fruit, vegetables and whole grains.

 Why do supplements have higher amounts than the NRV?

 The NRV amounts are the absolute minimum levels to prevent a deficiency and illness.
 Higher percentage NRVs will provide optimal levels for good health.
 Most vitamins and minerals are water soluble which means they’re easily excreted by your body through urine.